Last Updated: 15 June 2024

 So, with assurances that we would dial it down a bit and allow plenty of time for me to rest and go at my own pace, we set off.

-The drive itself was pretty uneventful; we have our singalongs playlist for the car, so coupled with cookies, coffee and excitement, we set off.
-I've visited a big chunk of the UK after many years of family caravan holidays, but this was his first visit to Wales, a fact which played an influential role in the initial destination choosing process.
-The narrow roads, abundance of tractors and translated road signs were a real novelty factor on that first day, but as the week wore on, they became more and more commonplace.
+The drive itself was pretty uneventful; we had our singalongs playlist for the car, so coupled with cookies, coffee, and excitement, we set off.
+I've visited a big chunk of the UK after many years of family caravan holidays, but this was his first visit to Wales, a fact that played an influential role in the initial destination-choosing process.
+The narrow roads, abundance of tractors, and translated road signs were a real novelty factor on that first day, but as the week wore on, they became more and more commonplace.

 Don't miss the second instalment of the series - keep checking back to discover the rest of our holiday day by day!